jonathansharpe/jonathansharpe/README.md

 ## 🏟️ Sharpe's Hit List

-This has been an ongoing project for a couple years now, though it recently underwent a *major* overhaul.
-It went from being written in essentially vanilla HTML/CSS/JavaScript (with a little Bootstrap) to ReactJS, MongoDB, Vite, and TailwindCSS to improve scalability and maintainability.

-The gist of the site is that I use it as a way to track all the Major League Baseball games and parks I've attended, as I'm a big baseball fan and it allows me to express my creativity a little bit.
-It's also very easy to show to anyone.
-The site is located at [jsharpe.xyz](https://jsharpe.xyz), so feel free to check it out!
+This has been an ongoing project for several years now.
+It exists to track all the major league baseball games I've attended over the years.
+The project began as a mostly vanilla HTML/CSS/JavaScript project, but has evolved into one that utilizes a database and API to store and fetch the info needed to display to the user.
+The website allows the user to filter the games page by different criteria, including the year, team, park, and more.
+The re-write is a way to improve maintainbility and scalability, as before it was a lot of static HTML that had a lot of duplicated code.
+There is much less of that now and I'm continuing to find ways to optimize it and implement better programming practices.
+If you want to visit it, the link is here: [jsharpe.xyz](https://jsharpe.xyz).

 ## 🏫 Software Engineering Project

-During my final year in college, a team of myself and five other students produced a web app.
+During my final year in college, I worked with a team of five other students to produce a web app.
 Our university's system for course registration, course planning, time schedule, and suggested course sequences was very piecemeal and difficult to use, so we set out to rectify that with our Graduation Planning App (GPA).
 While it wasn't